 - Salt and pepper to taste

-- Prick the meat all over with a fork (this will allow the flavors to penetrate).
-In a large Ziploc bag, combine all the Mojo marinade ingredients and add the meat.
-Seal and refrigerate for at least 2 hours, but no more than 3 hours.
+- In a large resealable plastic bag, combine all the marinade ingredients and add the meat, making sure it’s evenly and coated throughout.
+Seal and refrigerate for 2-3 hours, no longer than 3 hours.

-- Heat a grill, or grill pan/cast iron skillet (if doing indoors), and cook meat about 4-5 minutes per side for a medium rare.
-Transfer steak to a plate and let rest for 10 minutes, loosely covered with foil.
+- Transfer steak to a plate and let rest for 10 minutes, loosely covered with foil to keep warm.